tutorgen/hpit_services/README.md

 * student_id : string - the ID for the student
 * (attribute_name) : string - value of the requested attribute.

+####<a name="get_students_by_attribute">tutorgen.get_students_by_attribute
+Gets a list of students that match a given attribute.

+Receives:

+* attribute_name : string - the name of the attribute
+* attribuve_value : string - the value of the attribute

+Returns:

+* students : list - a list of dictionaries representing students.
+Each dictionary contains:
+    * student_id : string - the ID of student
+    * resourcd_id : string - the resource ID of the student
+    * attributes : dictionary - the student's attributes
+    * session_id : a session ID for this student
+* (optional) error : string - an error message if one occured.

+####<a name="get_or_create_student_by_attribute">tutorgen.get_or_create_student_by_attribute
+Gets a student based on an attribute, and if a student doesn't exist with that attribute, creates it.

+Receives:

+* attribute_name : string - the name of the attribute
+* attribuve_value : string - the value of the attribute

+Returns:

+* student_id : string - the HPIT student ID
+* attributes : dictionary - student attributes
+* resource_id : string - the resource ID for this student
+* session_id : string - a session ID for this student

 ####<a name = "get_student_model"></a>tutorgen.get_student_model
 Get the student model for a student.
 The student model is an aggregation of information from all of the plugins that the student has interacted with.